 From another teacher: “And what do you need to do differently?”

 Another shrug.
 “Start doing my work, I guess.”

 Nothing changed.
 Dion managed to keep his grades up just enough to move on to eighth grade.
 His skills never improved, his habits stayed about the same, and he went on with his life, like hundreds of others moving through that same school system every year.

-A Brain-based Blueprint for Closing the Achievement Gap
+A Brain-based Blueprint for Reaching Diverse Students

 By looking through the lens of neuroscience, Hammond shows us how the brain responds to various teaching approaches and learning environments, and helps us understand why, despite our best efforts, many students simply haven’t responded to the kinds of interventions many schools put in place for them.
 “The problem of the achievement gap won’t be solved by simply trying to motivate students of color to become more engaged learners,” she writes.
 “We have to create school environments that welcome their natural ways of learning and shape content so that they see its connection to their lives and funds of knowledge.”

 The book is built around the Ready for Rigor Framework, four separate practice areas that, if used together, give us the tools for culturally responsive teaching.
 The practice areas are: